HIGHLIGHTS

 On closer inspection, these wheels appear to incorporate aero-optimized elements, likely contributing to improved efficiency.
 While the side profile appears aerodynamic overall, Jaecoo has opted for conventional door handles instead of flush units, which slightly contradicts the otherwise airflow-conscious design.

 At the rear, the J5 features a sleek connected Taillight bar that includes the turn indicators.
 The Jaecoo logo takes center stage, lending a sense of symmetry.
-Interestingly, the design motif from the front grille seems to echo in the taillight bar, which gives a sense of visual continuity, whether intentional or just my brains connecting the dots, it works.
+Interestingly, the design motif from the front grille seems to echo in the taillight bar, which gives a sense of visual continuity, whether intentional or just my brain connecting the dots, it works.

 Interior

 But, inside, the story changes quite dramatically, and for the better.
 The cabin feels upmarket, with Dual-Tone Faux Leather Upholstery and soft-touch materials spread across key touchpoints.
+But, there are scratchy surfaces here and there.

 A large 13.2-inch Portrait Infotainment Screen dominates the dashboard and controls most of the vehicle’s functions.

-As I’ve said before, and I’ll say it again, this centralized control layout, while stylish and tech-forward, can feel a bit cumbersome, especially for basic tasks, as we’ve experienced previously with the Jaecoo J6.
+As I’ve said before, and I’ll say it again, this centralized control layout, while stylish and tech-forward, can feel a bit cumbersome, especially for basic tasks, as we’ve experienced previously with the Jaecoo J6, due to the button-less design.

 And finally, there’s a quirky, yet thoughtful touch, “Pet-friendly” features.
 These include extended seat areas and an advanced air filtration system designed to trap pet hair and promote a hygienic, antibacterial environment.
 While it might sound gimmicky at first, pet owners will likely appreciate the extra attention.